bartobri/mrrcrypt/README.md

 `-d ms`

 Debug mode.
 This draws the mirror field and animates the decryption process for debugging purposes.
-You will need a minimum temrinal size of 134x68.
+You will need a minimum terminal size of 134x68.
 "ms" specifies the time in milliseconds for each step through the mirror field.
-Values around the mirror field perimeter are shown in hexidecimal.
+Values around the mirror field perimeter are shown in hexadecimal.
 A total of 256 values are represented in the 64x64 grid, one value for every possible arrangement of bits in a single byte.